MediaComem/comem-webdev/subjects/angular-auth-starter/README.md

     templateUrl: './templates/second.html'
 });
 ```
-> Now, try to access this new state.
-You should be redirected to the `login` page instead.
+> If you delete the `auth-token` key in your `localStorage` and try to reload the `/second` page, you should be redirected to the `/login` page instead.

-> Then, log into the app, and try to go again to the new state, after being redirected to the main page.

 ## Log out